bozsahin/cogs517-philosophy-of-cogsci/README.md

 TEXTBOOK: None.
 There is a course reader which includes required readings for everyone.

-(Subject to change in 2024): The reader contains work by Turing, Fodor, Pylysyhn, Dennett, Newell, Simon, Putnam, Searle, McDermott, Clark
+(pending change in Spring 2024): The reader contains work by Turing, Fodor, Pylysyhn, Dennett, Newell, Simon, Putnam, Searle, McDermott, Clark
 Churchland, Tomasello, Cisek, Farrell, Barsalou, Metzinger et. al, Hrdy, Piantadosi, Tiddi et. al, Maclure, and my papers related to the subject which form the basis of my lecture notes.